daschwanden/agent-monorepo/README.md

 To start using the Agent Engine features with Docker Compose you can follow the approach outlined below:

 1. Update the Agent Engine ID in the `.env` file accordingly.
-2. Make sure you are successfully logged in by running `gcloud auth login` and `gcloud auth aapplication-default login`
+2. Make sure you are successfully logged in by running `gcloud auth login` and `gcloud auth application-default login`
 3. Then you can follow the steps outlined in [section 2](#2-running-on-docker-compose) above.

 ### 5.2.
 Running on GKE